rclam/compgeodyn/README.md

 ### Reference texts[^1]
 [^1]: $^{\dagger}$ means that the UofM Library has an ebook version.

 -   Continuum mechanics:

-    - Tadmor, E. B., Elliott, R. S., and Miller, R. E. (2012). *Continuum Mechanics and Thermodynamics: From Fundamental Concepts to Governing Equations*.
+    - $^{\dagger}$ Tadmor, E. B., Elliott, R. S., and Miller, R. E. (2012). *Continuum Mechanics and Thermodynamics: From Fundamental Concepts to Governing Equations*.
 Cambridge University Press, Cambridge
     - Holzapfel, G. A. (2000). *Nonlinear solid mechanics : a continuum approach for engineering*.
 Wiley, Chichester ; New York